 In mid-2018, the Coalition established a multi-stakeholder steering committee to develop a framework for the responsible use of gene editing in agriculture, to provide assurance to the food system and consumers that those using gene editing within the framework are worthy of trust.
 The Coalition will encourage the widespread adoption of the responsible use framework by all entities utilizing gene editing technologies in agriculture.

-In fall 2018, the Coalition will launch a toolkit focused on public perception and communication materials for those researching, developing and communicating about gene editing in food and agriculture.
+In fall 2018, the Coalition launched a communication resource focused on public perception and communication materials for those researching, developing and communicating about gene editing in food and agriculture.

 What are the next steps?